 Our neighborhood-led strategies, are community education and participatory action projects focused on promoting healthy eating and healthy food systems in a centralized neighborhood, currently the San Antonio and Fruitvale neighborhoods of Oakland.
 Community and neighborhood-led strategies are complex social processes that move beyond single interventions and outcomes at the individual level of short-term change.
-The Healthy Food Healthy Families Neighborhood Strategy has three main components: the Neighborhood Steering Committee, Healthy Food Champions, and the ‘Projects.’
+The Healthy Food Healthy Families Neighborhood Strategy has two main components: the Neighborhood Steering Committee and Healthy Food Champions.

 The Neighborhood Steering Committee (NSC) is made up of members and directors of nonprofit organizations in the neighborhood, community residents, County and City department representatives, and leaders from local clinics.
 The NSC meets once a month and is a collaborative process for the above-named stakeholders to identify the direction, actions, and evaluation of the progress.
 ALL IN convenes and facilitates the NSC meetings, each of which are held at different community partner sites.

 The second component is the Healthy Food Champions (HFC), who work through the Community Engagement Hub (La Clinica).
 There are currently 5 Healthy Food Champions, all women of color mothers who have a passion for promoting health.
 They are all from either the Fruitvale or San Antonio neighborhoods.
 Through the Community Engagement Hub and ALL IN the HFC’s have been going through a collective process that brings their own knowledge and various cultural backgrounds together, getting to know one another, learning new skills, sharing with one another.
 The new skills they acquire take place through weekly trainings and topics have included the following: